JSHands/Meadowlark/README.md

 `yarn add global nodemon`

-This project is using Pug (formerly knows as the Awesome Ninja Rabbit "Jade" as the templating engine).
+This project is Handlesbars as templating engine.